manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 Properties are inferred from _both_ existing source classes in your project and compiled classes your project uses.

-# Miscellany
+# Backward compatible

->Projects not using Manifold can still use classes compiled with Manifold properties.
-In this case the project uses the
-> getter/setter methods as they normally would.
+Projects not using Manifold can still use classes compiled with Manifold properties.
+In this case the project uses the getter/setter methods as they normally would.

 # IDE Support